imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * The event can not be recorded in any known electronic form up to date.

 ##Miscellaneous
+* There will be someone with some kind of disability?
+(VERIFY THIS)
 * _Common sense rules everything._
 * Courtesy rules?
 * Evacuation plans (maps)??
 VERIFY THIS